EmmaVJones/ProbMon-Integrated-Reports/2022ProbChapter/README.md

 ## R Version

-The 2022 IR analyses and chapter is produced using R3.6.1 to maintain seamless interoperability with the R Connect server.
+The 2022 IR analyses and chapter are produced using R 3.6.1 to maintain seamless interoperability with the R Connect server.
 The spsurvey updates will be incorporated in the IR 2024 chapter.